1Password Review 2025: Is It Safe + Worth the Price?

 1Password Mobile App — Super Fast & Highly Customizable on Android + iOS

 1Password’s mobile app is available for both iOS and Android.
-The installation and setup of the app was very easy, especially since I already had a 1Password account — I only needed to scan the QR code in my Emergency Kit PDF file or in the My Profile section on the 1Password website.
+The installation and setup of the app was very easy, especially since I already had a 1Password account — I only needed to scan a QR code on a device where I was already logged in (I should mention that the process works the other way around, too — if you’re already signed in on your phone, you can scan the QR code to log into your account on a desktop for the first time).

 The Android and iOS apps have a very similar design — they both have tabs at the bottom of the screen for Home, All Items, Search (for an item, category, vault, or tag), and Watchtower, which functions the same as on the Windows, Mac, and Linux apps.

-1Password has one of the most customizable mobile apps on the market.
-You can create your own home page to include (or exclude) things like favorites, frequently used items, tips, and pinned fields, and you can even adjust the order in which each field appears on your home page.
-I really like the 1-click New Item button too.
-When you tap on it, the menu of categories is instantly displayed.
+1Password is one of the most customizable mobile apps on the market.
+You can create your own homepage to include (or exclude) things like favorites, frequently used items, tips, and pinned fields (for example, I pinned my Wi-Fi password), and you can even adjust the order in which each field appears on your homepage.
+I really like the 1-click New Item button, too.
+When you tap on it, the categories menu is instantly displayed.

 1Password is also the fastest mobile password manager I’ve ever used.
-Pages in the app loaded in a flash, and it auto-filled information right away.
+Pages in the app are loaded in a flash, and it auto-fills information immediately.
 I was very impressed with how fast I could navigate the entire app.

 Overall, I like the 1Password mobile app.
 Both the iOS and Android versions work well.
 The interface is intuitive and easy enough for beginner users to navigate and use.